Galston, East Ayrshire: Galston railway station

+Culture

 The Galston Handball Game

 This game was popular with farm workers who used clenched hands to hit a hard ball off the side wall of the Barr Castle – similar to Gaelic handball and fives, or rather like squash without the use of rackets or a soft, squashy ball.
 The court was of earth, beaten hard.
 Galston became World Champions at this handball sport, however it is no longer played, the last official game being in 1939.
 Local legend has it that the game was used by William Wallace to help keep his men fit for battle.

 Handball was popular in these parts during the 19th century and Galston was the site of the most important competition, held on the Saturday of the Glasgow Fair.
 It belonged to the group of sports that Gaelic handball still represents.
 John Galt refers to handball being played in Irvine against the back wall of a malt-kiln.